 “I would do things that I’ve never done in my acting career, like just go in my office and get all dressed up in these period clothes that I have that I felt like would be what she would wear,” Lucio said.
 “I would have imaginative scenes with some of the other astronauts’ wives or with Alan, and just try to see what it was like to be in her skin.”

-The central question revolving around Louise’s storyline, that Lucio had to answer in her performance, is why she stays with her husband.
+The central question revolving around Louise’s storyline which Lucio had to answer in her performance is why she stays with her husband.
 Alan was a serial adulterer, and Louise stayed despite knowing this.

 Lucio’s research during her preparation to become Louise included reading The Astronaut Wives Club, the true story of the women behind the astronauts, and that’s what guided her answer.